Taste of the Region is a new market concept that sells local products with flexible system, utilizing bike trail in the region.

 The system also uses a fixed-minimum pricing system where the farmer pay a minimum fixed rate for one box, no matter how much

 the revenue they generated from goods inside the box.

 The most important part of the grassroots design project is to have the idea tested and validated.
 Jeremiaz from my group magically built a simple stand from the material found nearby the farm in one night.
 We successfully approach two family farm and convince them to sell the product with the system.

-The idea also presented in the Final presentation of HOLIS, which inviting stakeholder, partner and villagers to come and gave feedback to the concept.
+The idea was also presented in the Final presentation of HOLIS.
+We invited stakeholder, partners and villagers to come and gave feedback to the concept.

 The concept is well-accepted, people love the friendly graphic and visual, also some of them apparently never try the product we are introducing and really surprise with the quality.
 Overall we believe this is a successful design intervention.